usnistgov/fipy/README.txt

   repository.
 Details on how to check out the new repository are given in the |INSTALLATION-txt|.

-- The |FiPy| repository has also been moved from Sourceforge_ to the `Materials Digital Library Pathway`_.
+- The |FiPy| repository has also been moved from Sourceforge_ to MatForge_.

 -------------------------
 Download and Installation